The Like Switch is a social skills book that teaches readers how to be liked and how to gain people’s trust as quickly as possible.

 Jack: “so you think one night out is not enough to make up for the work you did while I was gone”? (empathic statement, re-entering breaking the anger cycle)

-I would say the best take away for you are:
+I would say the best takeaways for you are:

 - Empathic statements – make these part of your normal repertoire: guaranteed liking